Burt Baskin: Personal life

-Baskin and Robbins met in 1941 when Baskins began dating Irv's sister, Shirley Robbins, whom he married in Tacoma, Washington, in 1942.
+Baskin and Robbins met in 1941 when Baskin began dating Irv's sister, Shirley Robbins, whom he married in Tacoma, Washington, in 1942.
 He served as a Lieutenant Commander of Naval Reserve in the South Pacific during World War II.
 They had two children: Edie and Richard Baskin.

-Baskin died from a heart attack at his home in Studio City, California, on December 24, 1967, a week after his 54th birthday.
+Baskin died from a heart attack at his home in Studio City, California, on December 24, 1967, aged 54.
 He was interred at Home of Peace Cemetery.